 Another step in detecting where a bug in WordPress comes from is to disable any plugins and go back to your default theme.
 Just make sure that you target the source problem and not just mask the symptoms – that’s how you’ll learn the most and prevent the problem from coming back.

-WordPress is open source, meaning that anyone can contribute.
+WordPress is open-source, meaning that anyone can contribute.
+Your way of contributing can be building a plugin that will help other WordPress users or their visitors.
 If coding is your cup of coffee, consider contributing both to improve the WordPress experience for everyone and to position yourself as the expert you are!

 Write tutorials or Make Videos